If you can’t find the answer to your question, send an e-mail to us by clicking here and we will answer within 24 hours.

-Yes, it can be used with the DNA in the gel like EtBr.
-However, post-staining should give a better sensitivity than precast gels, eliminating any possibility for the dye to interfere with the migration and thus the separation of the nucleic acid bands.
+Yes.
+Midori Green can be used in the gel just like EtBr.
+However, post-staining should give a better sensitivity than precast gels, eliminating any possibility for the dye to interfere with the migration and separation of nucleic acid bands.

 Q8 – Can Midori Green be used for post-staining?

-Q9 – How should Midori Green be diluted when used for post-staining?
+Q9 – How should Midori Green Advance be diluted when used for post-staining?

-Add 5-15 µl of Midori Green in 100 ml of buffer solution.
+Add 5-15 µL of Midori Green Advance to 100 mL of buffer solution.
 Adjust optimal concentration and staining duration (from 5 to 60 minutes usually) according to your experiment.